numberoverzero/bottom/README.rst

 *This is a coroutine.*

 Start the magic.
 This will connect the client, and then read until it disconnects.
-The ``CLIENT_DISCONNECT`` event will fire before the loop exits, allowing you to ``yield from Client.connect()`` and keep the client running.
+The ``CLIENT_DISCONNECT`` event will fire before the loop exits, allowing you to ``await Client.connect()`` and keep the client running.

 If you want to call this synchronously (block until it's complete) use the following::